peeter-piegaze-sonarsource/effective-java-examples/README.md

 # Effective Java Examples

-This are the souces from the book "Effective Java Second Edition", written by Joshua Bloch.
+This are the sources from the book "Effective Java Second Edition", written by Joshua Bloch.

-They are unmodifed, except the package names.
+They are unmodified, except the package names.

 The original source are downloaded from http://java.sun.com/docs/books/effective/index.html, but are no longer provided.